walterlopatka/cortx-k8s/README.md

 >  :information_source: As the CORTX on Kubernetes architecture is evolving, the upgrade path for CORTX on Kubernetes is evolving as well.
 As a workaround until more foundational upgrade capabilities exist, the following steps are available to manually upgrade your CORTX on Kubernetes environment to a more recent release.

-1. Deploy CORTX on Kubernetes according to the [Deploying CORTX on Kubernetes](#deploying-cortx-on-kubernetes) steps above.
+1. Create CORTX on Kubernetes according to the [Creating CORTX on Kubernetes](#creating-cortx-on-kubernetes) steps above.

 2. Shutdown all CORTX Pods